Fair warning. Ecommerce email marketing is not for the faint of heart.

-Common Thread Collective acquired FC Goods in early 2018 for $5k.
-In late 2020 — after growing it to ~$3M in annual revenue — we sold the brand and it’s now a full-service growth client, including email marketing.
+Common Thread Collective acquired FC Goods for $5k.
+After growing it to ~$3M in annual revenue, we sold the brand and — during its transition to new ownership — provided full-service growth as well as email marketing.

 Its hero products are handcrafted wallets made from upcycled baseball gloves.
 It also offers apparel and accessories.